The Quiet War on Bitterness: Why Modern Food Fears Flavor

 Reclaiming the Bitter

-But bitterness is not lost forever.
+But as I mentioned before, bitterness is not lost forever.

-To reclaim bitterness is to reclaim balance.
+To work on reclaiming bitterness is to reclaim balance it our diets.

-The Politics of Palate
+The Politics of Bitterness (Ironic, no?)

 Colonial powers once sought spices that were fiery, bitter, and strange to European tongues, then tamed them for export, muting their intensity to suit imperial markets.
+Lame.

-Bitterness suffers most under this regime.
+Bitterness suffers the most under this regime.

 Our palates are conditioned not only by taste but by economics; we consume what is easiest to sell.

-In this way, the war on bitterness is not only cultural but political, an erasure decided in boardrooms and marketing campaigns long before it reaches our tongues.
+In this way, the war on bitterness is not only cultural but also political, an erasure decided in boardrooms and marketing campaigns long before it reaches our tongues.

-Bitterness in Nature’s Design
+Nature’s Design

 The bark of trees, the leaves of herbs, the roots of wild plants all carry bitter signatures meant to protect them from being eaten.
+Which, obviously didn’t work too well for them when we came around.

-Willow bark became aspirin.
+Willow bark became our aspirin.

-Bitter melon became medicine.
+Bitter melon became our medicine.

 Cinchona bark became quinine, a lifesaver against malaria.